Firearm Accident Law

 Firearm Accidents Involving Children

 Firearm injuries are the second leading cause of death among American children.
-More than 7,000 children—some 20 a day—are hospitalized for gun-related injuries each year in the U.S., according to a study published in the February 2014 edition of the journal Pediatrics.
-The cause of injury in over 2,000 of these hospitalizations is categorized as “unintentional.”
+More than 7,000 children—some 20 per day—are hospitalized for gun-related injuries each year in the U.S.1 The cause of injury in over 2,000 of these hospitalizations is categorized as “unintentional.”

 Many of these accidents are preventable and occur because the firearm hasn’t been properly stored or secured.